Healthy Lemon Muffins

 This post may contain affiliate links.
 Please read our disclosure policy.

-These super moist, lemony muffins are absolutely delicious!
+These super moist healthy lemon muffins are absolutely delicious!
 Bright, soft, and full of tart citrus flavor, these muffins are the perfect weekend treat or great to put a little sunshine in your weekday morning.
-Gluten free, too!

 Chef’s Tips